sergmoro1/lookup/README.md

 Advantages
 ----------

 Fields can has enumeration values.
-For exaple
+For exaple for a Post Status:

 ```php
 'status' => [